ibm-cloud-docs/sap/sap-faq.md

 ### Do I need IBM Db2 to run SAP NetWeaver on {{site.data.keyword.cloud_notm}}?
 {: #faq-need-db2}

-Multiple SAP anyDB options and SAP HANA are available for use with SAP NetWeaver certified infrastructure on {{site.data.keyword.cloud_notm}}.
+Multiple SAP AnyDB options and SAP HANA are available for use with SAP NetWeaver certified infrastructure on {{site.data.keyword.cloud_notm}}.
 You are not required to use IBM Db2.

 Check [SAP Note 2414097 - SAP Applications on IBM Cloud Classic Infrastructure environment](https://launchpad.support.sap.com/#/notes/2414097){: external} regularly and also reference the [SAP Product Availability Matrix](https://support.sap.com/en/release-upgrade-maintenance.html#section_1969201630){: external} for details.